jardieljr/derivatives/assignment_2/README.md

 In this vein, the objective of this assignment is based on the applications to the pricing of an American or Exotic option, using the Monte Carlo Simulations by the means of Excel and VBA.
 For our case, our focal point will be laid on American options.

-The document is structured as follows: the first part will explain the foundations of the monte Carlo simulation method, the second part will focus on pricing an Asian option by Binomial model and the third part will discuss pricing an American option in different methods like binomial model or monte Carlo simulation based on discrete stochastic process model.
+The document is structured as follows: the first part will explain the foundations of the Monte Carlo simulation method, the second part will focus on pricing an Asian option by Binomial model and the third part will discuss pricing an American option in different methods like binomial model or Monte Carlo simulation based on continuous stochastic process model.

 # Foundation of Monte Carlo Simulation method on pricing options

 Monte Carlo simulation is a random simulation calculation approach based on probability statistics and random sampling.
-According to the reference book(derivatives market by Robert L.Mcdonald), Monte Carlo valuation on options depends critically on risk-neutral valuation.
+According to the reference book ("Derivatives market" by Robert L.Mcdonald), Monte Carlo valuation on options depends critically on risk-neutral valuation.
 It is performed using the risk-neutral distribution, where we assume that assets earn the risk-free rate on average and then discount the expected payoff using the risk-free rate.
-In monte Carlo valuation, we perform a calculation similar to that in this equation:
+In Monte Carlo valuation, we perform a calculation similar to that in this equation:

 ![formula](Images/MCS-formula.png)